 Monday 9th September

-To mark the start of National Air Ambulance Week (9 – 15th September), Hampshire and Isle of Wight Air Ambulance (HIOWAA) can today release our mission statistics for the first half of 2019, and reveal we have seen a 62 per cent year-on-year increase in the number of incidents attended across the Hampshire and Isle of Wight region.
+Hampshire and Isle of Wight Air Ambulance (HIOWAA) have marked the start of National Air Ambulance Week (9th-15th September) by releasing their mission statistics for the first half of 2019, revealing that the Charity has seen a 62 per cent year-on-year increase in the number of incidents attended across the Hampshire and Isle of Wight region.

-For the first half of 2019, we were tasked to 1,075 incidents, compared to 662 missions for the same period in the previous year.
+For the first six months of 2019, the life-saving Charity was tasked to 1,075 incidents, compared to 662 missions for the same period in the previous year.

 The reasons behind this dramatic increase are varied.
-However, there are several possible explanations that we can attribute to the rise in numbers:
+However, there are several possible explanations that can be attributed to the rise in numbers.

-In November 2018, the CCTV was re-positioned to operate within the M27 corridor.
-New data collected by HIOWAA revealed this area to be representative of a large proportion of the incidents we attend.
+In November 2018, the Charity’s CCTV was re-positioned to operate within the M27 corridor.
+New data collected by the Charity revealed this area to be representative of a large proportion of their incidents.
 The increase that HIOWAA has seen in the deployments of the three CCTVs now operated by the Charity could be partly attributed to this shift in location, but further analysis is required to confirm this.

 The Charity’s aircraft has also seen a significant increase of 31 per cent in incident responses for the same period.